Small Business Failure

 If you don't enhance your business with a website, you'll very likely lose business to other companies that do.
 Make sure that your website shows your business in the best possible light - after all you want to raise the amount of revenue you generate, not lessen it.

-The success of each new business is an individual thing - the secret of your success is yours alone and your formula mightn't have the same effect on another's business.
+The success of each new business is an individual thing - the secret of your success is yours alone and your formula, what works for you, might not have the same effect on another's business.
 Work that!